Luo-Zhengding/GFANC-Generative-fixed-filter-active-noise-control/README.md

 ![Fig1](https://github.com/Luo-Zhengding/GFANC-Generative-fixed-filter-active-noise-control/assets/95018034/b2d47137-14d5-4365-ad5e-a5c6671a866b)

-If you want to re-train the network, you can run the ".ipynb" files in the three folders in order.
-The entire training dataset is available at https://researchdata.ntu.edu.sg/dataset.xhtml?persistentId=doi:10.21979/N9/ETJWLU

-we have provided the trained 1D CNN model, you can easily run the "Noise_Cancellation_GFANC.ipynb" file in "3.Noise_Cancellation_Code" to get the noise reduction results.
+we have provided the trained 1D CNN model, you can easily run the "Noise_Cancellation_GFANC.ipynb" file to get the noise reduction results.
 The real noises in our experiemnts are provided in "Real Noise Examples".

 Platform: NVIDIA-SMI 466.47, Driver Version: 466.47, CUDA Version: 11.3
 Environment: Jupyter Notebook 6.4.5, Python 3.9.7, Pytorch 1.10.1